bsumlin/PyMieScatt/docs/index.rst

 Revision Notes - version 1.5.0 (7 March, 2018)
 -------------------------------------------------

   - Added the option to report single-particle Mie efficiencies as optical cross-sections.
 This affects :py:func:`MieQ`, :py:func:`RayleighMieQ`, :py:func:`AutoMieQ`, and :py:func:`LowFrequencyMieQ`.
+Currently, the results carry units of nm\ :sup:`2`, but I'll probably change that to nm :sup:`2`.
 The documentation does not reflect this yet.

 Revision History
 ----------------